-Lets pretend that today is Wednesday, February 9.
-We will start with future times, and an easy one, what do we call Thursday February 10th?
+We will start with and an easy one.
+What do we call Thursday, February 10th?
 Tomorrow of course!

-After Friday the 11th we count how may days forward and use the preposition IN.
-Remember that today is Wednesday, February 9, so if we want to talk about Saturday, February 12th we would say “IN 3 days.”
+After Friday the 11th we count how many days forward and use the preposition IN.
+Remember that today is Wednesday, February 9th, so if we want to talk about Saturday, February 12th we would say “IN 3 days.”

 What would we say for Sunday the 13th?
 That’s right!
 “IN 4 days.”